 My blog site contains a cross-section of all my interests in photography, travel destinations, crystals and gemstones and holistic living, dedicated to provide inspiration and information to like-minded readers who would love to build a community of a better world.

-Happy birthday!
+I am writing you this letter to first greet you a Happy birthday!
 You are 5 years old now and you have a brand new sister for the first time.

 I know that you have been enjoying your mama and papa’s love all to yourself for 5 years now but they thought it will be more fun to have someone to share your childhood while growing up.